In my observation, many leaders want change and know they need to lead for change, but they haven’t been able to actually produce change.

 This post is sort of a gut check for those who want to lead change – attempting to reconcile some of the criteria to be a good change agent leader.

-Please understand, I’m not an expert, nor am I claiming to be.
-I have led lots of change – some successfully and some not so much – but, I’ve worked with dozens of leaders in leading change.
-And, I’ve there are some characteristics which work better than others.
+Please understand, I’m not an expert on change, nor am I claiming to be.
+I have led lots of change – some successfully and some not so much – but I’ve worked with dozens of leaders in leading change.
+And I’ve there are some things we do which work better than others.

 Not all change will work.
 You can strategize and plan, but change at some level involves the risk it may not work.
 Good change agent leaders know this in advance and are willing to accept the challenge – and not defeated if it doesn’t.
 They try again in another way.